Thanas-R/Thanas-R/README.md

 I am a passionate learner who believes in growing a little every day.
 I’m deeply interested in coding and problem-solving, and I enjoy the challenge of turning complex problems into simple, effective solutions.<br><br>
 While I take my work seriously, I also value creating a positive and cheerful environment.
 I believe a good laugh can go a long way in building strong, collaborative teams.<br><br>
-I strive to be honest, supportive, and dependable.
-I’m always open to taking on responsibility and stepping into leadership roles when needed.
-My focus is on contributing meaningfully to any team I’m part of and learning from every experience.<br>
+I try to be honest, supportive, and reliable.
+I’m comfortable taking responsibility or stepping into a leadership role when needed, and I always aim to contribute well to the team while learning along the way.<br>

 **Connect with me:**
 <p align="left">